DevExpress-Examples/XPO_how-to-implement-odata4-service-with-xpo-netcore/README.md

 How to Implement OData v4 Service with XPO (.NET Core)
 ========================================

 This example demonstrates how to create an ASP.NET Core 2.2 Web API project and provide a simple REST API using the XPO ORM for data access.
+For the .NET Framework-based example, refer to [How to Implement OData v4 Service with XPO (.NET Framework)](https://github.com/DevExpress-Examples/XPO_how-to-implement-odata4-service-with-xpo).

 ## Prerequisites